chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The CNN is based on the architecture of LeNet.
-Since the problem is more complicated than the problem for LeNet, I decided to added one more convolution layer before the fullly connected layers.
+Since the problem is more complicated than the problem for LeNet, I decided to tested the LeNet itself and several variations.
+The CNN is based on the architecture of LeNet with an extra convolution layer before the FCL.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|